flutter/plugin_tools/README.md

 * Build all plugin example apps with one command
 * Run the tests of all plugins with one command
-* Format all Dart, Java, and Objective-C code in the repository
+* Format all Dart, Java, Objective-C, and C++ code in the repository
 * Define shards of the above tasks

 ## Installation